Celqaz/Celqaz/README.md

   </a>
 </p>

-I'm an indie full-stack developer and risk analyst from China.
+I'm a full-stack developer and risk analyst.
 You can see some of my work here on GitHub, or on my personnal website: https://www.byteli.com/

 ---